Light-matter coupling and quantum geometry in moir\'e materials: Light-matter coupling in multi-band systems

 where $\ket{a}$ and $\ket{b}$ are again vectors in the orbital basis.
 Through a standard basis transform the above equation can be written in any basis and not only the orbital one.
 However, in order for Eq.~(\ref{eq:LMCderivativeKOrbital}) to hold one must only differentiate the k-dependence of the LMC with respect to the quasi-momentum $\fk$ and \emph{not} a possible k-dependence of the basis vectors.

-In what follows we will be particularly interested in the matrix elements of the LMCs in the band basis -- i.e. the eigenbasis of $h(\fk)$ of the non-light-matter coupled system.
+In what follows we will be particularly interested in the matrix elements of the LMCs in the band basis -- i.e.~the eigenbasis of $h(\fk)$ of the non-light-matter coupled system.
 We thus define

 where $\ket{n(\fk)}$ and $\ket{m(\fk)}$ are vectors in the band basis.
 In general, they will naturally depend on $\fk$.
-For $n = m$ we call the coupling \emph{intra}-band and for $n \neq m$ \emph{inter}-band.
+For $n = m$ we call the coupling \emph{intra}-band and keep only one index i.e.~writing $L_{\mu, n = m}^{A} \equiv L_{\mu, n}^{A}$ and similar for quadratic couplings.
+For $n \neq m$ we call it \emph{inter}-band.
 Next, we calculate the general expressions for the linear and quadratic intra-band and inter-band couplings.
 We abbreviate derivatives with respect to the quasi-momentum $k_{\mu}$ as $\partial_{k_{\mu}} \rightarrow \partial_{\mu}$.
+We note that in the case of a degenerate $k$-point $\fk^*$ the basis vectors and through them also the LMCs, as defined in Eq.~\ref{eq:defLMCs}, are not unique.
+In this case, one may evaluate the LMC by taking the limit $\fk \to \fk^*$.